DunderRoffe/complianceTools/README.md

 # complianceTools
-A set of tools used to ease the management process of Compliance Offices
+A set of tools used to ease the management of open source repos at GitHub.

 ## CheckRepos
 CheckRepos verifies that all repositories in a GitHub organization fulfills all